onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

     script.parentNode.insertBefore(keen, script);

 Finally, you can configure the `Keen` object with your project token, and push your page view information to Keen IO.
+In order to avoid poluting your metrics with page views from local tests, you can check the `window.location.hostname` object before you push.

+    if (window.location.hostname !== 'localhost') {
       Keen.configure('your_project_token');
       Keen.addEvent('pageView', pageView());
+    }

-You can roll all that JavaScript into a single file and drop it in a `<script>` tag just before the closing `<body>` tag on your site.
-Loading all your content before running analytics makes your more responsive, which helps ensure your visitors stick around.
+Roll all that JavaScript into a single file and drop it in a `<script>` tag just before the closing `<body>` tag on your site.
+Once it goes live, you'll start seeing metrics show up in Keen IO.

+## Four questions Keen IO can answer for you ##

+With this basic analytics set up, you can start answering important questions about your site's traffic.

+* What kinds of content do people like?
+* How are people finding stuff?
+* When are people visiting?
+* Which browsers are people using?

+Figuring out what kinds of content people like means looking at page popularity.
+Because you've recorded each page view, you can count them up and group them by page name.
+Looking at what's common between the popular pages will give you clues about what your visitors like.

+    var metric = Keen.Metric('pageView', {
+      analysisType: 'count',
+      targetProperty: 'time',
+      groupBy: 'page'
+    });

+Your referrers can tell you how people are finding your site.
+Counting page views grouped by referrer gives you a pie chart of who's driving traffic to your site.
+Couple this with the informatin you have about what people like, and you can figure out who's responsible for making your site popular.

+    var metric = Keen.Metric('pageView', {
+      analysisType: 'count',
+      targetProperty: 'time',
+      groupBy: 'referrer'
+    });

+Knowing when people are likely to visit your site lets you time content releases for when you'll get the most readers.
+Counting page views grouped by time gives you that answer.
+Feed your populartiy data back in to that analysis, and you can find out when people are finding your popular content.

+    var metric = Keen.Metric('pageView', {
+      analysisType: 'count',
+      targetProperty: 'page',
+      groupBy: 'time'
+    });

+If you're getting a lot of mobile traffic, you'll want to optimize your site for viewing on small screen, low bandwidth, devices.
+Likewise, lots of desktop traffic means you can slant your design towards a different audience.
+Counting page views grouped by agent will tell you which browsers your viewers are using, and help guide your design decisions.

+    var metric = Keen.Metric('pageView', {
+      analysisType: 'count',
+      targetProperty: 'time',
+      groupBy: 'agent'
+    });

+There are a bunch of other questions you can ask and answer with Keen IO.
+Hopefully this gets you started with metrics for your site.

 [Google Analytics]: https://google.com/analytics/ "Various (Google): Google Analytics Official Website - Web Analytics and Reporting"
 [word search game]: http://prolix-app.com/ "Frank Mitchell: Prolix is a word search game that lets you tweet your scores so your friends can play with you."